NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

 Adds binding redirects to the specified project, MyProjectName.

-## Find-Package
+## Find-Package (for NuGet 3.0 Beta client or higher)
 Gets packages available from the online package source.

     Find-Package [Id] [-Source <string>] [-First <int>] [-Skip <int>] [-AllVersions] [-IncludePrerelease] [-ExactMatch]

-Gets the set of packages available from the package source.
-Defaults to only showing the list of installed packages.
-Use the -ListAvailable flag to list packages available from the package source.
+Gets the set of online packages with specified Id/keyword from the package source.
+Use the -ExactMatch flag to return packages with the exact packageID.

 <pre>
 PARAMETERS
     <strong>-Source</strong> <string>
         Specifies the URL or directory path for the package source containing the package to install.
         If omitted, looks in the currently selected package source to find the corresponding package URL.

-        Required: false

-    <strong>-ListAvailable</strong>
-        Gets packages available from the online package source.

-        Required: false

-    <strong>-Updates</strong>
-        Gets packages that have an update available from the package source.

-        Required: false

-    <strong>-ProjectName</strong>
-        Specifies the project to get installed packages from.
-If omitted, the command will return installed projects for the entire solution.

-        Required: false

-    <strong>-Filter</strong>
-        Specifies a filter string used to narrow down the list of packages returned.
-The filter is searched for in the package Id, the description and tags.

         Required: false